2:00-2:30 PM ET

 "We are at a critical time, and the progress towards re-engagement and having a strong bilateral relationship to both nations hangs in the balance as Khartoum's government and president flirt with closer relations with Russia," Ambassador Yates told WACA and WorldOregon in an email.

-Read Sudan: A Strategy for Re-Engagement by Ambassador Yates and Kelsey Lilley, and join Derrick Olsen, President of WorldOregon, as he hosts Ambassador Yates for this KNOW NOW call.
+Read Sudan: A Strategy for Re-Engagement by Ambassador Yates and Kelsey Lilley, and listen to a podcast of this call, hosted by Derrick Olsen, President of WorldOregon.

 Ambassador (Ret.)
 Mary Carlin Yates was Interim Chargé d’Affaires to Sudan (2011 to 2012), appointed by President Barack Obama.
 Since retirement, she also worked for the US Department of State as senior inspector/team leader for the Office of Inspector General.
 Her current board work includes the Atlantic Council, Oregon State University (OSU) Foundation, OSU Honors College Board of Regents, and trustee at WorldOregon.